-John Sabolich is the creator of the Sabolich Sense-of-Feel (SOF) System and has been responsible for at least a dozen innovative designs for artificial limbs.
+John Sabolich was the creator of the Sabolich Sense-of-Feel (SOF) System and was responsible for at least a dozen innovative designs for artificial limbs.
 His designs allow double amputees, moreover, to walk step over step, children with thigh-high amputations can run, and five-month-old babies can crawl and eventually learn to walk.

 “[The Sabolich Sense-of-Feel System] will help people balance and walk better and run, so they can do the things they like to do.” - John Sabolich, 1995